If you're looking for a Microsoft 365 backup solution, you can find more information on our website, or start a free trial here

 How to configure the backup schedule for a backup set

-1. On the home page for the relevant backup set, click on Backup schedule > Edit.
+1. On the home page for the relevant backup set, click on Edit on the Backup schedule card.

 2. Select the days on which you would like backups to run, as well as a backup time.
 You can choose between daily and custom backups.